Tuplanolla/adom-tas/README.md

 It's not desirable, so all sources of entropy need to be understood and controlled (since they're external it's not cheating).

 Let's decipher the random number generator with GDB.
+The command names are no abbreviated for clarity.

 	[user@arch ~]$ rm -f .adom.data/.adom.prc
 	[user@arch ~]$ cd adom